 New Zealand Tip #3: Lack of Trails (considering)

-New Zealand is ahead of a lot of countries in some ways but in other ways, the country is lacking.
-New Zealand has infrastructure, nature, high tourism, accessible nature—but that is also where it lacks.
+New Zealand leads in certain aspects but lacks in others, boasting infrastructure and natural beauty yet facing limitations.
 The country has some of the most beautiful mountain ranges in the world yet among a dozen beautiful peaks, very few have trails to the top of them.
 (Maybe I should move there and become a trail builder ... it’s one of my dream jobs ya’ know?!)

 New Zealand Tip #4: It’s Expensive